AnonymousAuthor0856/TransLibEval/workflow_example.md

 These values are derived directly from the build and test logs.
 For example, for the Direct strategy, the Java code compiles (`CSR = 1`), but fails one boundary-related test case (`PR = 4/5 = 0.8`, `CA = 0`), whereas the IR(CoT) and RA-based strategies pass all five tests.

 ## 4 Human Evaluation

 ### 4.1 Evaluation Procedure

 Beyond automatic metrics, TransLibEval includes a human evaluation phase that focuses on library dependency awareness.
-For each `(task, strategy)` pair, annotators inspect the generated Java implementation (and any helper classes it invokes) and verify whether the intended target-side TPL responsibilities are actually realized.
+For each `(task, strategy)` pair, annotators inspect the translated Java code (and any helper classes it invokes) and verify whether it invoke any libraries and associated APIs for implementations.

 The inspection proceeds as follows.
-Annotators first consult the library mapping for the task to identify which target-side libraries should be responsible for HTTP communication, JSON parsing, and any other TPL-related functionality.
+Annotators first consult the library mapping for the translation to identify which target-side libraries are responsible for HTTP communication, JSON parsing, and so on.
 They then open the generated `function_requests_fetch_average_temperature.java` (and referenced helper classes, such as `WeatherGateway` or `RoundingUtils`) and locate the relevant constructor calls, method invocations, and imports.
-Finally, they assign a binary label `LDA = 1` if the necessary TPLs are correctly employed for their intended roles, or `LDA = 0` if the implementation either omits these libraries or misuses them in a way that breaks the logical mapping.
+Finally, they assign a binary label `LDA = 1` if the necessary TPLs are correctly employed for implementation, or `LDA = 0` if the implementation either omits any libraries or misuses them in a way that breaks the logical mapping.

-### 4.2 Inspection Record Example
+### 4.2 Evidence Record Inspection

-For `task_0142` and strategy IR(CoT), the annotator’s evidence record has the following structure:
+Using strategy IR(CoT) as an example, the annotator’s evidence record has the following structure:

 | Checkpoint               | Evidence snippet (file and line)                             | Conclusion |
 | ------------------------ | ------------------------------------------------------------ | ---------- |